jack-greenberg/portfolio/content/_index.md

 Projects Group.
 Because of this, completion of my degree was delayed by <span style="white-space: nowrap">a semester</span>.

 **However**, I decided that for my final semester, I would study abroad in Italy.
-In August 2023, I'll be moving to Florence to take cooking classes to satisfy a minor in <span style="white-space: nowrap">*culinary arts*</span>.
+In August 2023, I moved to Florence to take cooking classes to satisfy a minor in <span style="white-space: nowrap">*culinary arts*</span>.

 <br />